alimoorreza/CS181-Fall26-Notebook-2/README.md

 For this task, you'll be building a four-layer convolutional neural network (CNN) following the specifications provided in `notebook2_cnn_starter.ipynb`.
 When answering the questions, please include both the PyTorch code and your written explanations.
 The final question asks you to create a diagram of your network, so be sure to show all the details, including the filters and how they are operating on the tensors.

 Use the two starter notebooks to finish the implementations.
-Submit this assignment through the CodePost link (find it on Blackboard).
+Submit this assignment on Blackboard.

 ## :white_check_mark: Grading:
 I will update the following rubric with your grade after you have completed the assignment.